Climate-based pepper planting guide for Lloydminster, Alberta

 Main risk: The main issue here is usually simple season length: the crop often runs out of time before finishing properly.

-How Frost Affects Peppers in Lloydminster
+How Frost Affects Planting Dates for Peppers in Lloydminster

 Lloydminster usually has about 122 frost-free days, with a typical last spring frost around May 18 and a typical first fall frost around September 17.